htrajan/ht-drawsteel/Draw Steel Rules.md

 - **12 (Level 4)**

-    - Whenever you use the Inertial Shield triggered action, you can do `(SURGE)(SURGE)` psychic damage to a creature of your choice within your Null Field and make them suffer an \[average\] version of any effect you beat using that triggered action.
+    - Whenever you use the Inertial Shield triggered action, you can do `⚡⚡` psychic damage to a creature of your choice within your Null Field and make them suffer an \[average\] version of any effect you beat using that triggered action.

 - **15 (Level 7)**